ldstep/ldstephensnet/content/notes.md

 ---

+July 24, 2025, at 3:50:43 PM

+I installed iA Writer on my MacBook again.
+We’ll see how long it lasts?

+---

 July 24, 2025, at 8:36:43 AM

 I’m always changing my mind about what writing tool I want to use.